Hopsan/hopsan/buildDebPackage/DebReadme.txt

 Hopsan will be installed to /opt/hopsan
 A "shortcut" to HopsanGUI should end up under the Development category in your menu.
-HopsanCLI and libHopsanCore.so can be found in /opt/hopsan/bin
+HopsanCLI, HoLC, server executables and libHopsanCore.so can be found in /opt/hopsan/bin

 For questions about these .deb packages, contact: peter.nordin@liu.se